kitttn/temptest/Flashing-images.md

 This is OK, but it’s a good idea to check that you’re indeed programming the image that you had intended, rather than some previous version.

-####Load firmware image to internal flash on SVC
+####Load firmware image to SVC internal flash on BDB

-The JTAG debugger can reflash the code in the STM32 internal flash.
-For this to work it is needed to specify the chipset target to the gdbserver.
+STM32 internal flash is written via the JTAG interface, using gdb commands.

+Hardware setup:
+- JTAG connected to debug board CON3
+- FPC connected from debug board CON9 to BDB CON18.
+Observe FPC labeling 'side Debug Board' and 'BDB' !!
+- debug board SW5 positioned *away* from the SW5 label
+- debug board JP15 pins 1-2 jumper installed
+- USB cable connected to BDB CON12 - SVC console.

-1. Open a separate terminal window and start the JLink gdbserver JLinkGDBServer -device STM32F417IG
+1. Open a terminal window and start the JLink gdbserver, specify the SVC device.
+                JLinkGDBServer -device STM32F417IG
-2. Open another terminal window and start GDB, pointing it at the “nuttx” ELF image you want to upload: arm-none-eabi-gdb nuttx
+2. Open another terminal window and start GDB, passing the “nuttx” ELF image you want to upload: arm-none-eabi-gdb nuttx
-3. Connect to your gdbserver (this and the steps that follow are commands issued to GDB) target remote localhost:2331
+3. Connect GDB to gdbserver
+                target remote localhost:2331
-4. Reset your target
+4. Reset target
                 monitor reset
 5. Load the ELF image into flash memory load
-Note: if only the SVC binary image is provided, use this instead of the ‘load’ command: restore nuttx.bin binary 0x08000000
+    Note: to load the SVC binary image, use the following instead of the ‘load’ command: restore nuttx.bin binary 0x08000000

+####Hardware setup for Endo
+- power to the Endo is provided by a USB charger and/or a battery module,
+- the JTAG connector is hooked to CON2 on the debug board (right side of the debug board- JP14 has a jumper in position 1-2,
+- Optional: the USB UART is connected to CON6 on the debug board.
+This is used to output the SVC UART console.